alan-turing-institute/scivision/docs/model_repository_template.md

 A repository containing a pretrained ResNet-50 model for classification of plankton and example data.

-Note: the data is included as an intake catalog; see the [scivision data template](data_repository_template.md) for more information.
+Note: the example data is included as an intake catalog; see the [scivision data repo template](data_repository_template.md) for more information.